kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

   mind to trust him.
   So yeah..it was bad judgment on my part to befriend and trust this person, become close to them, and not expect it would blow up at some point.
 Really bad.
+  It gave me a great reason to leave the community, though.
+That worked out perfectly!
 - That's my Catholic (actually Anglican :)) upbringing for you.
 Seeing the best in people.

 ## Moving forward